sudheerj/javascript-interview-questions/README.md

 380. ### What are wrapper objects

-     Primitive Values like string,number and boolean don't have properties and methods but they are temporarily converted or coerce to an object(Wrapper object) when you try to perform actions on them.
+     Primitive Values like string,number and boolean don't have properties and methods but they are temporarily converted or coerced to an object(Wrapper object) when you try to perform actions on them.
 For example, if you apply toUpperCase() method on a primitive string value, it does not throw an error but returns uppercase of the string.

      ```javascript
      let name = "john";